chi-feng/python-osx-getting-started/README.md

 There are three popular approaches to setting up a python environment from easiest (when it works) to most flexible:

 1. If you don't want to mess with package management or virtual environments, the most straightforward option is to install [Anaconda (Individual Edition)](https://www.anaconda.com/products/individual).
 Anaconda comes with 1500+ of the most popular scientific computing packages compiled with sensible defaults (e.g. numpy is compiled using Intel MKL instead of OpenBLAS).
+   - Pros: "everything and the kitchen sink."
+Cross-platform (Windows, Linux, MacOS)
+   - Cons: installation is bloated and promotes lazy dependency/package management.
+Requires buying a license if collaborating on commercial project.

 2. Install [Homebrew](https://brew.sh) and run `brew install python3`.
 Then use `pip` to install any Python packages you may need.
 Instead of installing packages _globally_&mdash;which is the default&mdash;you can optionally use virtual environments to manage different versions of packages for portability and reproducibility.
+    - Pros: "Official" package manager according to Python Package Authority.
+PyPI also has the most up-to-date packages.
+Most Python references/tutorials use `pip` or `pipenv`.
+    - Cons: May struggle with complicated non-standard scientific computing dependencies like TensorFlow built against a particular version of BLAS or CUDA, or numpy compiled using Intel MKL.

 3. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Miniconda is a free minimal installer for `conda`.
 It is a small, bootstrap version of Anaconda that includes only `conda`, Python, and the packages they depend on.
 Unlike `pip` which only installs Python packages published on PyPI, `conda` is much more powerful can install other packages _outside_ of the Python package ecosystem, such as R and CUDA.
 However, additional steps and knowledge are required to get the most out of `conda`.
+    - Pros: Can specify entire system configuration (e.g. version of python and other binaries).
+    - Cons: Configuration requires extra steps.

 ## Choosing an IDE

-The best choice (for most use cases) is [VS Code](https://code.visualstudio.com/download) with the following extensions installed:
+The best choice for most use cases is [VS Code](https://code.visualstudio.com/download) with the following extensions:
 1. [Python extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
    - IntelliSense: Edit your code with auto-completion, code navigation, syntax checking and more
    - Linting: Get additional code analysis with Pylint, Flake8 and more